MhmdAmer/CodeChallenge-API/DOCS.md

 | `php artisan quote:daily | sends daily registration to specific emaily|
 | php artisan migrate:install | initialize migrations folder and database|

+### To access Admin auth in database change one of users roles to admin there is no other way

 ### List of routes